dask/dask-blog/_posts/2021-05-21-dask-distributed-user-journey.md

 ## Centralizing your Dask resources

 When your organisation gets enough folks adopting and using Dask it may be time for your IT team to step in and provide you with a managed service.
-Having many users submitting many ad-hoc clusters in a myriad of ways is likely to be less efficient than a centralised managed and more importantly ordained service from IT.
+Having many users submitting many ad-hoc clusters in a myriad of ways is likely to be less efficient than a centrally managed and more importantly ordained service from IT.

+The motivation to move to a managed service is often driven at the organisational level rather than by individuals.
+Once you've reached this stage of Dask usage you're probably quite comfortable with your workflows and it may be inconvenient to change them.
+However the level of Dask deployment knowledge you've acquired to reach this stage is probably quite large, and as Dask usage at your organization grows it's not practical to expect everyone to reach the same level of competency.

+At the end of the day being an expert in deploying distributed systems is probably not listed in your job description and you probably have something more important to be getting on with like data science, finance, physics, biology or whatever it is Dask is helping you do.

+You may also be feeling some pressure from IT.
+You are running clusters on top of clusters and to them your Dask cluster is a black box and this can make them comfortable as they are the ones responsible for this hardware.
+It is common to feel constrained by your IT team, I know because I've been a sysadmin and used to constrain folks.
+But the motivations of your IT team are good ones, they are trying to save the organisation money, make best use of limited resources and ultimately get the IT out of your way so that you can get on with your job.
+So lean into this, engage with them, share your Dask knowledge and offer to become a pilot user for whatever they end up building.

-One approach they can take is to deploy [Dask Gatweay](https://gateway.dask.org/).
+One approach you could recommend they take is to deploy [Dask Gateway](https://gateway.dask.org/).
 This can be deployed by an administrator and provides a central hub which launches Dask clusters on behalf of users.
 It supports many types of authentication so it can hook into whatever your organisation uses and supports many of the same backend compute platforms that the standalone tools do, including Kubernetes, Hadoop and HPC.

 Users will need to authenticate with the gateway, but then can launch Dask clusters in a platform agnostic way.